 - Build partnerships and participate in industry initiatives to share and promote best practices, assist with the development of industry standards, and shape and influence relevant freshwater resource policy.

-measuring our performance
+reporting our performance

 In Kern County, home to Chevron’s largest California oil field, we have partnered with the Cawelo Water District to provide much-needed water for agricultural use.
-Water is a significant byproduct of the steam flooding technology we use to extract oil from the ground.
+Water is a significant byproduct of the steamflooding technology we use to extract oil from the ground.
 For every one barrel of oil produced in Kern County, the process generates 10 barrels of water, which is captured, treated and distributed to local farmers.

 producing energy and oranges